-It's normal for bowel movements to be runny or mushy, but any kind of explosive expulsion of stool is an indication of diarrhea and should be reported to the pediatrician immediately.
+It's common for bowel movements to be runny or mushy, but any kind of explosive expulsion of stool is an indication of diarrhea and should be reported to the pediatrician immediately.
 It doesn't take long for the tiny body of a baby to dehydrate due to lack of fluids.

 While newborn digestive issues like spitting up are common, constipation isn't.
 However, it can be challenging to resolve.
 Here are some signs of baby constipation:

-Because a formula-fed baby is somewhat more likely to develop constipation than a breastfed baby, the selection of proper baby formula is even more important.
-In fact, a baby fed the right formula from the start may never develop constipation at all.
+Because a formula-fed baby is somewhat more likely to develop constipation than a breastfed baby, the selection of proper baby formulas is even more important.Ababy fed the right formula from the start may never develop constipation at all.